GDPguy/Sentry-TF2-Monitor/README.md

 # Sentry — TF2 Server Monitor

-Sentry is a tool for Team Fortress 2 to monitor in-game players in your current server.
+Sentry is a cross-platform tool for Team Fortress 2 to monitor in-game players in your current server.
 It flags suspected cheaters using TF2 Bot Detector/user lists, optionally fetches ban histories of connected players, and automates commands.
+It is an alternative to (now unmaintained) [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector) and is compatible with its player lists.

 ## Features

 - **Cheater detection / tagging**
-  - Uses TF2 Bot Detector lists and your own user list.
+  - Uses TF2 Bot Detector player lists and your own user list.
   - Mark players as **Cheater / Suspicious / Other**.
 - **Notes**
   - Attach custom notes to players